PFCs: facts & figures

 Men in the U.S. have higher blood levels of PFCs than women.
 This difference has been seen in many scientific studies, including PFC Biomonitoring in the East Metro of Minneapolis-St. Paul.
 It may be due to differing product use and the ways PFCs are cleared from the body.
 Women can clear PFCs through menstruation, childbirth, and breastfeeding.

 In the East Metro of Minneapolis- St. Paul, some drinking water sources were polluted with PFCs.
 Filtration systems were installed in 2006 on the Oakdale municipal water system and on many private wells to remove these chemicals.
-Water systems are tested regularly, and PFCs are below health-based limits.
+Water systems are tested regularly.

 MDH has conducted biomonitoring in East Metro residents since 2008.
-Biomonitoring shows that efforts to keep PFCs in drinking water below health-based limits are protecting East Metro residents.
+Biomonitoring has shown that the efforts reduce PFCs in drinking water are working.